-For any quantity, HDR resources receiving an activation report with an activation notice on the dispatch day are required to notify the IESO Control Room by telephone as soon as practical for any reduction to demand response capacity.
+For any quantity, capacity market participants whose hourly demand response resources received an activation report with an activation notice on the dispatch day are required to notify the IESO

+Control Room by telephone as soon as practical if they are unable to provide their activation amount.

-Demand response market participants are required to update bids for HDR resources for any reduction to demand response capacity occurring on the pre-dispatch day or dispatch day to reflect the reduced demand response capacity.
+Capacity market participants are required to update bids for hourly demand response resources for any reduction to demand response capacity occurring on the pre-dispatch day or dispatch day to reflect the reduced demand response capacity.